 This is a transcript from the video series The Art of Negotiating the Best Deal.
 Watch it now, on The Great Courses Plus.

-You have a strong feeling you’ll have the same problem; you may wind up spending your weekend packing and repacking, moving back and forth between two hotels, and not even getting compensation for the inconvenience.
-So before reaching the desk, you ask your family to step out of the line.
+Your instinct says you’ll have the same problem; you may wind up spending your weekend packing, shuttling between two hotels, and not receiving compensation for the inconvenience.
+Before reaching the desk, you ask your family to step out of the line.
 You explain it would be wise to systematically prepare in case there’s a problem with your room too.
-So here you are sitting in the lounge with your bags.
 Can you and your family transform the situation with the help of the I FORESAW IT?
-Well there it is, a classic travel problem, and a true case one of my students experienced.
+This is a classic travel problem.
 In just a moment, we’ll see whether the I FORESAW IT can make a difference.

 Learn more about the art of skilled listening